Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Complex-valued Loschmidt echoes on a fermionic optical superlattice

-The complex Loschmidt echo is defined as the overlap of the initial state $|\Psi_p\rangle$ with the state evolved under the Hamiltonian for a time duration $\tau$:
+The complex-valued Loschmidt echo is defined as the overlap of the initial state $|\Psi_p\rangle$ with the state evolved under the Hamiltonian for a time duration $\tau$:

-While the amplitude $r(\tau)$ can be obtained without control-operations by simple projective measurements~\cite{Karch_probing_2025}, accessing the phase information $\phi(\tau)$ is significantly more challenging.
+While the amplitude $r(\tau)$ can be obtained without control operations by simple projective measurements~\cite{Karch_probing_2025}, accessing the phase information $\phi(\tau)$ is significantly more challenging.
 The rate of change of the Loschmidt-echo phase can be approximated by finite differences as

 with $\vartheta$ the short imaginary time~\cite{yang_phase-sensitive_2024}.
 Numerically integrating the phase gradient from known initial conditions ($\phi(0)=0$) then yields the phase $\phi(\tau)$ of the Loschmidt echo as a function of the time $\tau$.